clemmyn23/Nuclear-Fox/README.md

 # NuclearFox

-This repository contains all my miscellaneous notes
+#### This repository contains all my miscellaneous notes.

-housekeep/    - workstation setup scripts etc.
-xx_notes/     - specific language-specific notes.
+As a spaghetti attempt to not take the easy way out,
+to dig deeper, not wider.

+I hope I can fill it with wonderful knowledge, experience and memories, someday.